Dok-dev/devops-netology/homeWork-06.2/README.md

 GRANT ALL PRIVILEGES ON DATABASE test_db TO "test-admin-user";
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "test-admin-user";
 CREATE USER "test-simple-user" WITH ENCRYPTED PASSWORD '1234';
+GRANT SELECT ON test_db IN SCHEMA public TO "test-simple-user";
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO "test-simple-user";
 ```